 Drawing on industry-based technical knowledge, our product management team tracks key advancements in clinical cell therapies and emerging technologies at Fred Hutch, partnering with scientific, regulatory and business development teams to assess investigator-initiated therapeutic products and outside business opportunities.

-For other information about how we can work with you, contact our Technical Product Manager, Cell Therapy, Lara Kropp.
+For other information about how we can work with you, contact our Technical Product Management Director, Cell Therapy, Lara Kropp.